NiklasPhabian/homepage/src/content/blog/audioengine.md

 ## No output
 Kudos to Limpkin for building the contraption to feed a function generator signal to a 3.5 mm jack.
 But missing a function generator myself, I used a much simpler setup: a 3.5 mm audio cable connected to the output of my laptop and a YouTube audio/video of a 440 Hz sine wave.

-In the meantime, I bought an oscilloscope and could see the signal both at the output of the new preamp and the speaker output.
+In the meantime, I bought an oscilloscope and could see the signal both at the output of the new preamplifier and the power amplifier (/speaker) output.
 This reassured me that I found which of the 6 cables were R, G, and L.
 However, I had two disappointing observations:
-- The amplitude was lower at the power amplifier output than on the preamplifier output
+- The amplitude was lower at the power amplifier output than on the preamplifier output.
-- The signal at the speaker output dropped to zero when I connected the speakers
+- The signal at the power amplifier (/speaker) output dropped to zero when I connected the speakers.

-For a while, I was concerned that actually the power amp was shot (read ... "that I broke it in the process"), but it seemed unlikely that both right and left didn't work.
+For a while, I was concerned that actually the power amplifier was shot (read ... "that I broke it in the process"), but it seemed unlikely that both right and left didn't work.
 Also, I occasionally produced semi-loud static when I touched the wrong things.

 ...
 And then I remembered the mute and standby pins ...